-- An accredited veterinarian must administer a Blood Titer Test on your dog and send it to an approved laboratory for testing not more than 30 days before arrival in South Africa. (not required for cats) Additionally, your dog must be tested for the following diseases by blood tests: Brucella canis, Trypanosoma evansi, Babesia gibsoni, Dirofilaria immitis,Leishmania
+- Unless you are entering South Africa from New Zealand, Australia, UK or Northern Ireland, an accredited veterinarian must administer a Blood Titer Test on your dog and send it to an approved laboratory for testing not more than 30 days before arrival in South Africa. (not required for cats) Additionally, your dog must be tested for the following diseases by blood tests: Brucella canis, Trypanosoma evansi, Babesia gibsoni, Dirofilaria immitis,Leishmania

 - A USDA or CFIA licensed veterinarian will complete the Veterinary Certificate for South Africa for endorsement by the USDA or CFIA if traveling from the United States or Canada.
 If you are traveling from another country, the Governing Authority from your country responsible for the import and export of animals should endorse the forms.

 - A copy of the Rabies Certificate should also be included.